cultofthemantis/RNG/README.md

 // Joeseph - i like the look of your RNG one thing i noticed is that the rng jumps to right for the laptop version, i dont see any other issues great job!

+//^^^Fixed by making box extend the width of the screen